natesales/openreactor/README.md

     runtime: 1m
 ```

 To apply the profile, run `fusionctl profile apply -f 20240701001.yaml`.
 OpenReactor will start the profile at `TurboSpinup` if `auto.startOnApply` is set, otherwise it'll wait in the `ProfileReady` state for an operator to start the profile from the web UI or with `fusionctl fsm next`.
+Running `fusionctl fsm reset` or clicking the FSM reset button on the web UI sets the FSM back to `ProfileWait` and stops the current profile.